Charles Dickinson (planter)

-Charles Dickinson (December 20, 1780 – May 30, 1806) was an American attorney and slave trader who was killed by Andrew Jackson in a duel.
-An expert marksman, Dickinson was shot in the chest by the future president due to a protracted disagreement which originated in an incident involving a horse which Jackson owned.
-Jackson himself was also wounded in the duel, but was able to recover.
+Charles Dickinson (December 20, 1780 – May 30, 1806) was an American planter, attorney and slave trader.
+He was killed by future President Andrew Jackson in a duel which wounded both of them.
+An expert marksman, Dickinson was shot in the chest by Jackson due to a protracted disagreement which originated in an incident involving a horse which the future president owned.

 Early life

 Dickinson was born at Wiltshire Manor in Caroline County, Maryland, the son of Elizabeth Walker and Henry Dickinson, the grandson of Sophia Richardson and Charles Dickinson (1695–1795), and the great-grandson of Rebecca Wynne (daughter of Thomas Wynne) and John Dickinson.
 Dickinson's father was the Treasurer of the Eastern Shore 1777–78.
 Charles Dickinson studied law under U.S. Chief Justice John Marshall, who wrote formal letters of introduction and recommendation for his student.

 Dickinson owned a house in Maryland for three years before moving to Tennessee.
 A history of Caroline County published in 1920 describes Dickinson as "brave and reckless, a trader in blacks and blooded horses, and reputed to be the best shot in the country".
 According to a blurb in a New Castle, Pennsylvania, newspaper in 1883, Dickinson had a place in Preston, Caroline County, Maryland, but "he sold it in order to embark in negro trading.
 The old mansion is greatly dilapidated and the farm unproductive."
 The paper also claimed, most likely erroneously, that Dickinson had been buried in the family cemetery there.
 An 1882 description of the farm, published in a Denton, Maryland, paper reads, "The dwelling, which is quite large and contains many rooms, is much decayed and badly in need of repairs.
 The old barn, built and used for a temporary jail in which slaves were confined before being sold south, is a picture of desolation, but still retains in its massive timbers the staples and ringbolts to which many a hapless mother was chained after bidding a last sad farewell to her children before leaving them for ever."